Cape council vote allows affordable housing project

 “If we keep talking and not doing anything we will be in the same position and you will lose people that want to stay here or come,” resident Melanie Thomas said.
 “To say people can’t (afford to live) there is not true, a lot of people can.”

-Thirty-nine apartments would be reserved for households below 60% of the area median income, which is $42,000 for one person, $48,000 for two people and $59,940 for three people.
-Ten apartments would be leased at market rate.
-Affordable rents would be $1,080 for one bedroom and $1,299 for two bedrooms; market rents would be $1,495 for one bedroom and $1,695 for two bedrooms.
+Thirty-seven apartments, including three three-bedroom units, would be reserved for households below 60% of the area median income, which is $42,000 for one person, $48,000 for two people and $59,940 for three people.
+Nine apartments would be leased at market rate.

 The quasi-state agency MaineHousing defines “affordability” as housing that doesn’t cost more than 30% of household income, government relations director Erik Jorgensen previously told The Forecaster, and MaineHousing considers fair market rent for a two-bedroom apartment in Greater Portland to be $1,592.

-Note: This story was updated Oct.
-18 to correct the total number of units proposed and the breakdown between those that would be offered at the affordable rate and those that would be offered at the market rate.